sunfounder/pico-2w-kit/docs/source/pyproject/py_water.rst

 **Conclusion**

 The water sensor is a simple yet powerful tool for detecting water levels or potential liquid leakage.
-By integrating it with the Raspberry Pi Pico 2w, you can create responsive and useful water detection systems for a variety of applications.
+By integrating it with the Raspberry Pi Pico 2 W, you can create responsive and useful water detection systems for a variety of applications.